-The developer, having committed to a one-hundred percent (100%) union job site, is further committed to ensuring 30% of construction related jobs are targeted for local area residents.
-A 15% Inglewood resident apprenticeship goal has been established to provide inexperienced workers an opportunity to develop skill and work on the project.
+The developer, having committed to a one-hundred percent (100%) union job site, is further committed to ensuring 30% of construction-related jobs are targeted for local area residents.
+A 15% Inglewood resident apprenticeship goal has been established to provide inexperienced workers an opportunity to develop skills and work on the project.
 All tradespeople on the project will be required to have current membership in unions within the Los Angeles/Orange Counties Building and Construction Trades Council.

 CUPP is specifically designed to identify prospective employees, provide worker orientations and identify opportunities to connect workers into training programs associated with the Building and Trades and Carpenters Unions for future employment.
 For more information regarding CUPP please email: firstname.lastname@example.org or call: 310.680.3761.
-Visit the link below.
+You can also reach the onsite jobs coordinator at 424.331.8402.
+Visit the link below for more information.

 Quarterly jobs information and resource fairs will be held for Inglewood residents to learn more about construction employment opportunities and programs.
 For upcoming dates please see community page.

-See our Local Hire spotlight: Local 433 Ironworkers with Southwest Steel
+See our Local Hire spotlight: Local 300 with Alameda Construction

 This project provides subcontracting opportunities for Minority and Disadvantaged Business Enterprises (MBE/DBE).
 There is a goal of thirty percent (30%) MBE/DBE participation, with a minimum of eighteen percent (18%).
-Turner AECOM/ Hunt JV will review qualifications from registered vendors throughout all construction phases for subsequent opportunities.
+Turner AECOM-Hunt Joint Venture will review qualifications from registered vendors throughout all construction phases for subsequent opportunities.
 Although no specific goal has been set, the project will maximize efforts to use local Inglewood businesses whenever possible.

 Click below to access the online registration form:

 Minority and/or Disadvantaged Business Enterprises must be obtained through one of the following approved certifying agencies: